dhoward/twitter-api/README.md

 ###Front end

-The majority of the front end consists of 3 React components: User, Tweet, and App.
+The majority of the front end consists of 3 React components: User, Tweet, and App, located in the public/javascripts/components folder.
 User and Tweet should be self explanatory; App is responsible for handling input into the search bar, and rendering the User and a list of Tweets when there is data for them.
+(Note: the public/javascripts/components_build folder is simply a compiled version of the components folder).

-There is also one Backbone model: Feed.
-When the user makes a new search, the App component creates a new Feed, calls its fetch() method to get data from the back end, and displays that data when it returns.
+There is also one Backbone model, Feed, located in public/javascripts/models.
+When the user makes a new search, the App component creates a new Feed, calls its fetch() method to get data from the back end, and then displays that data.
 When the “Load More” button is pressed, the App calls the getMore() function of the existing Feed, and then displays that data.

 ###Back end